 However, from an overall Audio business perspective, there are a lot of new initiatives that we are throwing into the mix.
-If you see the growth - the handsome growth that you see this quarter is primarily driven not just by on-air properties, but by off-air properties as well, including events and various other adjacencies, which sit very well
+If you see the growth - the handsome growth that you see this quarter is primarily driven not just by on-air properties, but by off-air properties as well, including events and various other adjacencies, which sit very well with the Radio business.

 So, yield is definitely top of the agenda, but it's a marathon.
 I mean it's not a sprint.
-So, we are at it and hopefully, sooner rather than later, we'll be able to bring it up to a pre-Covid level, which has been the stated intent, and we are at it, but we're still far away from the prepossible?
+So, we are at it and hopefully, sooner rather than later, we'll be able to bring it up to a pre-Covid level, which has been the stated intent, and we are at it, but we're still far away from the pre-Covid levels.

-Covid levels.

 Narendra Khuthia: Ok Sir.
-Could you share some steps that we are taking towards this, if audio properties digitally because a lot of customers are shifting digitally.
+Could you share some steps that we are taking towards this, if possible?

+Piyush Gupta: So, multiple, look, I think on the digital platform, we are taking our audio properties digitally because a lot of customers are shifting digitally.
 So that's where we are now also trying to capture our customers and our listeners, so that the revenue basically can come from a different stream.